 Fiona tests large food processors by:

-- slicing carrots using the coarse slicing blade
+- Slicing a hard food She slices carrots using the coarse slicing blade

-- shredding cheese using the coarse grating/shredding blade
+- Shredding a firm food She shreds cheese using the coarse grating/shredding blade

-- kneading shortcrust pastry using the dough blade
+- Making shortcrust pastry She kneads shortcrust pastry using the dough blade

 When we test mini food processors we: